Zero Waste: Recycle, Compost, & Diversion

 - Single Stream Recycling – Goes to a regional Material Recovery Facility (MRF), which is responsible for receiving, sorting, and selling collected materials.
 As part of RecycleMania, the University annually offers a a MRF tour for a small number of interested parties.

 - Compostables – Primarily go to AgRecycle‘s commercial composting facility in Washington County, Pennsylvania.
-The University also has a small contract with Pittsburgh Garden Company for pre-consumer food waste that is composted on local farms.
+The University also has a small contract with Pittsburgh Garden Company for mostly pre-consumer food waste that is composted on local farms.